Duke Pratt in Costa Rica

 VISA & PASSPORT

 No visa is required of U.S. citizens to participate in this program.
-Non-U.S. citizens should pay special attention to the visa requirements for their specific citizenship by contacting the country embassy to find out if any visa restrictions are in effect.
+However, you must have proof of a return ticket in order to enter Costa Rica.
+Non U.S. citizens should check visa requirements for their specific citizenship by contacting the Costa Rican embassy to find out if any visa requirements or restrictions are in effect.

 All participants must have a valid passport.
 Make sure your passport has at least six months of validity beyond the program end date to avoid unintended disruptions.
 For instructions on obtaining or renewing your U.S. passport, visit passports.state.gov.